mgaitan/mts/README.rst

 .. attention::

-    At this moment, only episodes having a source in Pinit.tv could be player.
+    At this moment, only episodes having a source in Pinit.tv could be played.

 Install